CGivan15/ShoppingList/README.md

 # ShoppingList
 Android App

 This is a Shopping List.
-Items can be added and removed.
-The entire list can be deleted as well.
+Items can be added by clicking the floating action button.
+There is a delete and update icon to the right of each item as well.